-Philosophy, Psychology and Neuroscience Research Seminar
+Philosophy, Psychology and Neuroscience Research Seminars 2019/20

 The PPN Research Seminar is a joint endeavour to promote interdisciplinary discussion between Philosophy and Psychology, and to communicate research carried out in both departments.

 Venue: Either the Psychology Level 6 Meeting Room (62 Hillhead Street) or the Reid Room, Philosophy Level 4 (67 Oakfield Avenue), unless otherwise noted (see below).